By Mike Miller April 28, 2025

 The Monticello Opera House, located in the heart of Monticello, Florida, is a beautifully preserved performing arts theater and cultural hub built in 1890.

-Known for its elegant architecture and rich history, this two-story venue hosts a variety of concerts, plays, musicals, and community events.
+This two-story venue is known for its elegant architecture and rich history.
+It hosts a variety of concerts, plays, musicals, and community events.

 Constructed by businessman John H. Perkins, the Perkins Block Building was designed by architect W.R.
 Gunn to capitalize on Monticello’s railroad-driven tourism boom.